Slamy/Wiki_MiSTer/MiSTer-CRT-Guide.md

 - VGA to Component Cable to a 1-Male to 2-Female RCA Y-Adapter Splitter Cable

 *Note 1: Its recommended that you use a 0.47nF Capacitor in series with the Chroma signal.
 This will reduce the output voltage of your composite signal.*
-*Note 2: It is recommended to use a breakout board with a luma trap that will filter out frequencies that will confuse the tv from thinking brightness changes are color.*
+*Note 2: If using composite, it is recommended to use a breakout board with a luma trap that will filter out frequencies that confuse the tv from thinking brightness changes are color.
+(E.g Color Bleed / Rainbowing)*

 #### Using an Analog IO Board
 **Configuration Requirements**